KevinMedicine26/CruiseFetchLite-ML-Prefetcher/README.md

 CruiseFetchLITE is an intelligent, ML-driven memory prefetcher designed for the ChampSim simulator framework.
 This prefetcher combines neural network techniques with behavioral clustering to accurately predict memory access patterns and improve system performance.

+Key Elements:
+The core file of this model is model.py and generate_moudule.py(using model to make prefetch for next test step) .
+The config files of model training are in the folder :config.
+Auto exe using autoRunCFlite.sh

 Features

 Rescource frienly :)